This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Sewer Sections”.

 d) High storm

-Explanation: If a city has less population, it consists of less residences and industries based on the city needs.
+Explanation: If a city has less population, it consists of fewer residences and industries based on the city needs.
 Hence the quantity of sanitary sewage produced will also be less.
-It becomes uneconomical to lay separate sewers for both storm water and sanitary sewage.
+It becomes uneconomical to lay separate sewers for both stormwater and sanitary sewage.
 Hence combined systems are preferred.